 Tuscan Potato Soup

-This Tuscan Potato Soup is a well-balanced meal making it perfect for lunch or dinner, and is naturally gluten-free for everyone to enjoy!
-This recipe call for russet potatoes, however, any white PEI potato would equally well.
+This Tuscan potato soup (or Zuppa Toscana) is a well-balanced meal making it perfect for lunch or dinner, and is naturally gluten-free for everyone to enjoy!
+This recipe calls for russet potatoes, however, any white PEI potato would equally well.

 - Prep Time: 10 minute